 If your phone was able to read out the name of a caller, you might see a decrease in your imagined phone vibrations.
 Generally, as you become increasingly used to using NLP, you will touch your phone less and, over time, this will help mitigate the effects of smartphone addiction, including the very real problem of depression.

 Let’s Wrap It Up

-However you look at it,and no matter what it is, if you’re doing something that compulsively, it’s going to have risks.
+However you look at it, 2,617 is a huge number and no matter what it is, if you’re doing something that compulsively, it’s going to have risks.
 When it comes to our smartphones, we’re seeing unintended and serious physical and mental health consequences.
 It’s scary and easy to think our only option is to take a hammer to our (very expensive) phones.
 The good news is that there’s a much more practical option and it simply involves using our voices.

 Developers aren’t ignorant of the risks of smartphone addiction and at the start, they could largely turn a blind eye to it because they benefited from people using their devices so much.
 As we see these risks increasing and users becoming more aware of them, developers are waking up to the fact that what was once a benefit for them, is starting to be a liability.